grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 The ROIs are stored in a YAML configuration file.
 Look for the examples to get more information about it.

 There are optional parameters like:
 - Direction of the goal.
-The goal can be orientated "outside" the ROI, "inside" the ROI, "forced" to a value (see below) or "random" by default.
+The goal can be orientated "outside" the ROI, "inside" the ROI, the value "stored" in the configuration file, "requested" (see below) or "random" by default.
 - Yaw.
-Alternatively to the direction of the goal, the yaw of the goals can be forced to a value between -PI and PI.
-The yaw value from the request has priority over the yaw in the configuration file.
+Alternatively to the direction of the goal, the yaw of the goals can be set to a value between -PI and PI.
+This value can be set into the configuration file or sent using the service.
 - Distance from the border of the ROI.
 The goal can be at a distance (in meters) from the border of the ROI.
 Default is 0.0.

 Also it's included a service to request the ROI name of a known position.